Priyanka-SA04/BLOOMS-TAXONOMY-PREDICTION/README.md

 # Bloom's Taxonomy Level Prediction

 This project is a web application that predicts the Bloom's Taxonomy level of educational questions from uploaded PDF files or individual text inputs.<br>
-<b>The main usecase of this project is that it makes  easier for teachers to automatically assign Bloom's levels to questions in papers instead of manually doing so.</b>
+<b>The main usecase of this project is that it makes it easier for teachers to automatically assign Bloom's levels to questions in question papers instead of manually doing so.</b>

 ## Features

 * Predicts Bloom's Taxonomy levels from text input or PDF uploads.
 * Utilizes a pre-trained DistilBert model.
-* This model is fine-tuned on huge dataset of questions.
+* This model is fine-tuned on a huge dataset of questions.

 ## Project Structure